MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/POS-APIs.md

 ### Peripherals

-The following is a list of APIs exposed to perform peripheral-related functionality:
+The following is a list of APIs exposed to perform peripheral-related functionality.

 | POS API                                                |
 |--------------------------------------------------------|